DimitarAtanassov/arc-model-lab/docs/architecture.md

     API-->>Client: 201 Created
 ```

-The two endpoints share this sequence; they differ only in model resolution
-(`/inference` requires an active model and defaults decoding; `/v1/inference:run`
+`/inference` requires an active model and defaults decoding to the server config,
-takes an explicit config and may allow an inactive model).
+with an optional `temperature` override.

 ## Persistence guarantee